GordonHoklinder/remote-print/PROGRAMMERS_DOCUMENTATION.md

 The file `forms.py` provides a definition of forms which are passed to the frontend in the views.
 These implement the structure of all the frontend forms.

+The file `tests.py` contains unit tests for the backend.

 ### Front-end files

 All the HTML pages are stored in the folder `server/printing/templates`.